justcier/pokedex/README.md

     - widgets - feature widgets
 - services - folder containing injection and navigation services
 - style - folder containing style tokens used in the app
-- test - folder for unit/cubit
+- test - folder for unit/cubit tests

 ## How to run the project and tests